emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     miss rate

         At any level of a :term:`storage hierarchy`, the miss rate is the proportion of accesses which :term:`miss`.

         Because misses are very costly, each level is designed to minimize the miss rate.
-For instance, in :term:`caches (1) <cache (1)>`, miss rates of about 0.01 may be acceptable, whereas in :term:`virtual memory (1)` systems, acceptable miss rates are much lower (say 0.00005).
+For instance, in :term:`caches (1)
+        <cache (1)>`, miss rates of about 0.01 may be acceptable,
+        whereas in :term:`virtual memory` systems, acceptable miss rates are much lower (say 0.00005).
 If a system has a miss rate which is too high, it will spend most of its time servicing the misses, and is said to :term:`thrash`.

         Miss rates may also be given as a number of misses per unit time, or per instruction.

         .. opposite:: :term:`hit rate`.

     mmap

         ``mmap`` is a system call provided on many Unix systems to create a :term:`mapping` for a range of :term:`virtual addresses <virtual address>`.

     MMU

         .. aka:: *Memory Management Unit*.

         The MMU (Memory Management Unit) is a hardware device responsible for handling :term:`memory (2)` accesses requested by the main processor.

-        This typically involves translation of :term:`virtual addresses <virtual address>` to :term:`physical addresses <physical address>`, :term:`cache (1)` control, bus arbitration, :term:`memory protection`, and the generation of various exceptions.
+        This typically involves translation of :term:`virtual
+        addresses <virtual address>` to :term:`physical addresses
+        <physical address>`, :term:`cache (1)` control, bus
+        arbitration, :term:`memory protection`, and the generation of various exceptions.
 Not all processors have an MMU.

-        .. seealso:: :term:`virtual memory (1)`, :term:`page fault`, :term:`segmentation violation`.
+        .. seealso:: :term:`virtual memory`, :term:`page fault`, :term:`segmentation violation`.

     mostly-copying garbage collection
     mostly copying garbage collection

-        A type of :term:`semi-conservative <semi-conservative garbage collection>` :term:`tracing garbage collection` which permits :term:`objects <object>` to :term:`move <moving garbage collector>` if no :term:`ambiguous references <ambiguous reference>` point to them.
+        A type of :term:`semi-conservative <semi-conservative garbage
+        collection>` :term:`tracing garbage collection` which permits
+        :term:`objects <object>` to :term:`move <moving garbage
+        collector>` if no :term:`ambiguous references <ambiguous
+        reference>` point to them.

         The techniques used are a hybrid of :term:`copying garbage collection` and :term:`mark-sweep`.

         Mostly-copying garbage collectors share many of the benefits of copying collectors, including :term:`compaction`.
+Since
-Since they support ambiguous references they are additionally suitable for use with uncooperative compilers, and may be an efficient choice for multi-threaded systems.
+        they support ambiguous references they are additionally suitable for use with uncooperative compilers, and may be an efficient choice for multi-threaded systems.

         .. bibref:: [BARTLETT89]_, [YIP91]_.